Noli de Castro: Broadcasting career

 De Castro began his broadcasting career during the presidency of Ferdinand Marcos.
 He worked as a field reporter for Johnny de Leon, a popular radio announcer at the time.
 He later became a radio announcer in RPN's DWWW station from 1982 to 1986.

 After the ousting of Marcos in 1986, de Castro joined ABS-CBN, as the segment host for "At Your Service" of Good Morning!
 Philippines.
 He also joined DZMM, a radio station of ABS-CBN, as the anchorman of Kabayan, gaining the nickname "Kabayan Noli".

-In 1987, he became one of the anchors of the news and public affairs show, TV Patrol; he later become the sole anchor on July 8, 1996.
-The following year, de Castro became an anchor on Magandang Gabi...
-Bayan.
-In January 1999 and July 2024, he became the newscast's overall head of production and became the senior vice president of DZMM.
-On February 12, 2001, de Castro left the newscast to run for Senator.
+In 1987, he became one of the anchors of the news and public affairs show, TV Patrol; he later become the sole anchor on July 1, 1996.
+The following year, de Castro became the host of Magandang Gabi...
+Bayan, on August 20, 1988.
+In January 1999, he became TV Patrol's overall head of production and became the senior vice president of DZMM.
+On February 12, 2001, de Castro departed from his TV Patrol and Kabayan duties to run for Senator in the 2001 elections, however he still remained as the host of Magandang Gabi...
+Bayan even during his campaign period up to his senatorial term which lasted from 2001 until 2004.
+On February 7, 2004, de Castro departed from Magandang Gabi...
+Bayan to run for Vice President in the 2004 elections.

 During his term as Vice President of the Philippines from 2004 to 2010, he co-anchored the program Para Sa'yo, Bayan, which aired weekly on DZMM from July 2, 2005, to June 28, 2010.

 On July 12, 2010, Kabayan returned with de Castro as its anchor again.
 On November 8, 2010, he returned as an anchor of TV Patrol, replacing Julius Babao who left the newscast as the latter would move to Bandila alongside Karen Davila.
-He joined Korina Sanchez and Ted Failon for his second stint until October 7, 2021.
+He joined Korina Sanchez (later Bernadette Sembrano since August 2015) and Ted Failon (later Henry Omaga-Diaz from October 2020 to August 2024) for his second stint until October 7, 2021.
 On January 10, 2011, he started co-anchoring Radyo Patrol Balita: Alas Siyete (later renamed TeleBalita and TeleRadyo Balita in 2020) as it was combined with Kabayan.